-Line 4n-Passive Activities
+Line 15-Passive Activities

-Do not enter again elsewhere on this schedule any AMT adjustment or tax preference item included on
+Do not enter again elsewhere on this schedule any AMT adjustment or tax preference item included on this line.

 For AMT purposes, the rules described in section 469 apply, except that in applying the limitations, minimum tax rules apply.